Knee replacement therapy exercises should begin as soon as possible after surgery and continue for the duration of your recovery.

-I wanted to go through another knee replacement exercise that I end up giving my clients and recommend.
+I wanted to go through another knee replacement therapy exercise that I end up giving my clients and recommend.

 I will show this to you from two different angles.

-I get the individual to sit down and if they don’t feel comfortable sitting down into a 65cm ball if it’s too deep for them to squat into, I can end up utilizing a 75cm or 85cm ball that will decrease how much knee flexion and hip flexion is needed to get into the exercise.
+I get the individual to sit down, and if they don’t feel comfortable sitting down into a 65cm ball if it’s too deep for them to squat into, I can end up utilizing a 75cm or 85cm ball that will decrease how much knee flexion and hip flexion is needed to get into the exercise.

-#1 – Ball Squeeze
+1. Ball Squeeze

 How I have them sitting is I have them sitting at whatever range that they feel comfortable with.
 A lot of people will end up being at 90 degrees.
 I’ve got them sitting on the ball.
 I’ve got the knee in line with the hip and the knee in line with the foot.

-#2 – Ball Squeeze with Rocking
+2. Ball Squeeze with Rocking

-The next thing that I want them to do is rock forward and rock back maintaining that pressure with good upright posture, and then I am going to get them to rock forward and rock back within pain-free ranges of motion when it comes to the knee.
+The next thing that I want them to do is rock forward and rock back, maintaining that pressure with good upright posture, and then I am going to get them to rock forward and rock back within pain-free ranges of motion when it comes to the knee.

-Make sure you watch the other video that I went through on my YouTube channel when it comes to Knee Replacement (click here to watch it).
+Make sure you watch the other video I went through on my YouTube channel regarding Knee Replacement Therapy Exercises.

-Plus make sure to subscribe to this YouTube channel with the subscribe button above the video.
+Plus, subscribe to this YouTube channel with the subscribe button above the video.

 Take care and bye-bye